-Other claims
+Other Claims

 Superior is subject to various claims and potential claims in the normal course of business, but the Company does not expect the ultimate settlement of any of these to have a material effect on its financial results.
 The outcomes of all the proceedings and claims against Superior are subject to future resolution that includes the uncertainties of litigation.
 It is not possible for Superior to predict the result or magnitude of the claims due to the various factors and uncertainties involved in the legal process.
 Based on information currently known to Superior, it is not probable that the ultimate resolution of any proceedings and claims, individually or in total, will have a material effect on the consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated balance sheets.
-If it becomes probable that Superior is liable, Superior will record a provision in the period the change in probability occurs, and the resulting impact could be material to the consolidated statements of net earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated balance sheets.
+If it becomes probable that Superior is liable, Superior will record a provision in the period the change in probability occurs, and the resulting impact could be material to the consolidated statements of net earnings (loss) and total comprehensive earnings or consolidated balance sheets.